ko2-srls/HeatTemplateValidator/README.md

 ```
 This is a requirement in order to generate the new crontabs and having the whole application working.
 ### Notes
-This application fully functions on Ubuntu and MacOS with *python3* and *pip3* installed.
+This application fully functions on Ubuntu and MacOS with *python3*, *pip* and *python-dev* installed.
 All advice welcome!